 - Will you pick up my pet from home and drop them off, or do I have to meet you?

 - Do you provide the waste pick up bags?

 - What is required from me to make this successful?

 - How frequent and for what duration will the walks occur?

-By taking the process seriously and trusting your own judgment, you’ll find a great pet walker in no time, allowing your pet to receive the exercise they need without the extra stress in your life.
+By taking the process seriously and doing the research, you will find a great pet walker in no time, allowing your pet to receive the exercise they need without the extra stress in your life.